The owls

 Circa 1960.

-From 1955 onwards, and throughout the 1960s, the Wit factory wove a considerable number of tapestries after Dubrunfaut, the human figure soon giving way to floral subjects, and, above all, birds.
+From 1955 onwards, and throughout the 1960s, the Wit factory wove a considerable number of tapestries based on Dubrunfaut's designs, with human figures soon giving way to floral subjects, and especially birds.

-Cat.
-Expo.
-Dubrunfaut and the renaissance of tapestry, paintings, drawings, Museum of Fine Arts of Mons, 1982-1983.
+Exhibition Catalog.
+Dubrunfaut and the Renaissance of Tapestry, paintings, drawings, paintings, Museum of Fine Arts Mons, 1982-1983.